LouisBarranqueiro/hexo-theme-tranquilpeak/docs/developer.md

 Each scrips is executed a the startup of Hexo.
 They are separed by categories:
 - **filters** : A filter is used to modify some specified data.
 Hexo passes data to filter in sequence and filters can modify the data.
 - **helpers** : Helpers are used in templates to help insert snippets quickly.
 Helpers cannot be used in source files.
+- **migrators** : A migrator helps users migrate posts from other system or Hexo theme to Hexo.
 - **tags** : A tag helps users insert snippets to posts easily.

 ### Assets ###